Crash reports are a lot more useful when you see your symbolicated application frames.

 your-api-client-secret with the actual values

-you have in your workspace settings:
+you have in your workspace administration:

 Path/to/upload-symbols.sh \--client_id your-api-client-id \--client_secret your-api-client-secret